Alternatives for VA disability firms

 A VA disability case is often won or lost in the record before anyone drafts an argument.
 That makes the comparison with CoCounsel less about generic AI capability and more about where the workflow starts.

 Choose a research-first AI tool when the main bottleneck is legal research or drafting.
-Choose Pete when the bottleneck is assembling, reading, updating, and reviewing the VA case record.
+Choose Pete when the bottleneck is assembling, reading, updating, following up on, and reviewing the VA case record.

 Where CoCounsel fits